harshitha1234/ootl/README.md

 The CEventClass class encapsulates the Windows event functions, a Windows event object, UNIX

 condition variable functions, and a UNIX condition variable.
-The functions encorporated into the
+The functions incorporated into the

 CEventClass class are SetEvent and CreateEvent under Windows, and phtread_cond_init,